 While the theming has slowly been de-emphasized, a property like Luxor, with the unique pyramid design that houses its casino and many of its rooms, it still has a somewhat unique position in the Las Vegas skyline, and its value proposition is pretty strong.

-While there’s rumors that the property’s days are numbered, for now, it remains one of the budget options for Mlife players, and it has reopened since the COVID-19 shutdowns, ahead of other properties like Mirage and Park MGM.
+While there were at one point rumors that the property’s days are numbered, for now, it remains one of the budget options for Mlife players, and it not only reopened after the COVID-19 shutdowns ahead of other properties like Mirage and Park MGM, but in 2021 is now seeing room renovations.
 Let’s take a look at the property and what you can expect.

 The Casino Floor